When will my son receive his iPad?

 To what extent will my son be able to modify his device?

-Jesuit understands that over times the device will be personalized by the student user.
+Jesuit understands that over time the device will be personalized by the student user.
 Students may personalize their home screen, apps, music, case, etc. as long as it is in compliance with Jesuit’s Acceptable Use Policy.
-Students may not customize their lock screen.
+Students may not customize their lock screen and may not delete school purchased and required applications.
 Lock screens must display the Student ID Screen at all times.
 Note the iPad Acceptable Use Policy (below) prohibits students from jailbreaking their device.

 What happens if the iPad is broken?

 Damage to Jesuit issued iPads must be reported to the Office of Educational Technology within 24 hours or the first school day after incident.
 Jesuit will handle the repair of all Jesuit issued iPads.
-The financial responsibility of the first repair will be shared by the family and Jesuit, the family will be responsible for 75% and Jesuit will cover 25%.
+Provided that the iPad was in a Jesuit issued case, the financial responsibility of the first repair will be shared by the family and Jesuit, the family will be responsible for 75% and Jesuit will cover 25%.
 All subsequent breaks will be 100% the student’s responsibility.
 Note, if an iPad is damaged beyond repair and needs to be replaced, the family is 100% responsible for the replacement cost.

 What happens if the iPad is lost or stolen?